CLSFramework/sample-playmaker-server-python-thrift/README.md

-# Sample Playmaker Server (Python - Thrift)
+# Sample Python Playmaker Server - Thrift

 This repository contains a sample Playmaker server written in Python using Thrift, designed to facilitate the development of a Soccer Simulation 2D team.

 Traditionally, teams in the Soccer Simulation 2D league are implemented in C++ using existing base codes.
 Each agent in the team receives observations from the Soccer Simulation 2D server and sends actions back to it.
-However, with the Cross Language Soccer Framework (CLSF), we have enhanced the Helios base code to interact with a Thrift/gRPC server.
-This server-based approach allows the simulation to send the necessary information for decision-making to a server and receive the corresponding actions, which are then communicated back to the Soccer Simulation 2D server.
+However, with the Cross Language Soccer Framework (CLSF), we have enhanced the Helios base code([SoccerSimulationProxy](https://github.com/CLSFramework/soccer-simulation-proxy)) to interact with a Thrift/gRPC server(PlaymakerServer).

+This server-based approach allows the simulation to send the necessary information for decision-making to a rpc server and receive the corresponding actions, which are then communicated back to the Soccer Simulation 2D server.

 This flexibility enables you to develop your team in any programming language of your choice, breaking the constraints of C++.

 This repository provides a sample server implemented in Python using Thrift.
 You can use this server as a starting point to develop and customize your own team.

+Also, you can find some scripts to download the RCSSServer, SoccerSimulationProxy, and run the sample server and proxy.

 To learn more about the Cross Language Soccer Framework, visit the [official repository](https://github.com/CLSFramework/cross-language-soccer-framework/wiki)